hrbrmstr/rgeocodio/README.md

 NOTE: You need an [API key](https://dash.geocod.io/) to use this package.

+There is a *great deal* of API documentation in the main pacakge help page.
+It is *highly* suggested you do `help("rgeocodio-package")` after installing the package.

 The following functions are implemented:

 -   `gio_auth`: Get or set GEOCODIO\_API\_KEY value